-Laser, Material Sciences and Interaction) together with the Université Bordeaux, the University of Central Florida, and the Clemson University (South Carolina).
-Based on this truly international experience, and combined with Jena's profound expertise in optics education, the now well-established international Master's degree program provides the students with a solid knowledge in optical science and technology and is well-suited to incorporate students of various professional and socio-cultural backgrounds.
+Historically, the ASP Master's degree program is rooted in the European educational system and was funded by the Erasmus Mundus scheme of the European Union since 2009.
+Combining the international experience of a consortium formed of nine top-ranked European and US universities with Jena's profound expertise in optics education, the now well-established international Master's degree program provides the students with a solid knowledge in optical science and technology and is well-suited to incorporate students of various professional and socio-cultural backgrounds.

 Nowadays, the M.Sc.
 Photonics program is fully integrated into the study courses of the Friedrich Schiller University Jena.
 The key enabling infrastructure of the ASP Master's degree program is provided by the scientific and teaching staff of the Faculty of Physics and Astronomy, the Faculty of Chemical and Earth Sciences, and other faculties.
 These lecturers offer long-standing expertise in optics and photonics education, and our Master's degree program takes full advantage of this fact.
 At the same time, the program is embedded into the rich research environment of the ACP.
-Students obtain hands-on experience in methodology courses taking place in research-grade photonics laboratories - accessing various facilities of the university's institutes, the local Fraunhofer Institute for Applied Optics and Precision Engineering, the local Leibniz-Institute of Photonic Technology, the Helmholtz Institute Jena, as well as those of some prominent industrial partners.
+Students obtain hands-on experience in methodology courses taking place in research-grade photonics laboratories accessing various facilities of the university's institutes, the local Fraunhofer Institute for Applied Optics and Precision Engineering, the local Leibniz-Institute of Photonic Technology, the Helmholtz Institute Jena, as well as those of some prominent industrial partners.
 Master's degree students enrolled at ASP benefit from the strong connections within the German photonics industry and their involvement in our study track.
-In recent years, ASP's German partner companies were Agilent Technologies, Berliner Glas, Carl Zeiss AG, Jenoptik AG, Karl Storz, Leica, Linos QiOptig, Lissotschenko Mikrooptik, Nanoplus, Novaled, Osram, Philips, Polytec, Precitec, Rofin, Saueressig, SICK AG, Trumpf, U2T Photonics and Wetzel Holding AG.
+In recent years, ASP's German partner companies were Agilent Technologies, Berliner Glas, Carl Zeiss AG, Edmund Optics, Jenoptik AG, Karl Storz, Leica, Linos QiOptiq, Lissotschenko Mikrooptik, Nanoplus, Novaled, Osram, Philips, Polytec, Precitec, Rofin, Saueressig, SICK AG, Trumpf, U2T Photonics and Wetzel Holding AG.
 Every graduate student experiences at least one mandatory internship with a focus on practical training in the application-oriented optics laboratories of these partner companies or at university institutes.
 Moreover, the final thesis of the Master's degree program can be fully accomplished through the successful completion of an industrial project.